thecodeteam/SIOToolKit/README.md

 SIOToolKit is community-driven

-for support post at https://community.emc.com/blogs/bottk/2015/02/08/siotoolkit-hello-world
+for wishes and comments post an anwers to https://community.emc.com/blogs/bottk/2015/02/08/siotoolkit-hello-world

 simply follow @hyperv_guy for updates